Q. What is the minimum threshold to qualify?

 Q. I've earned this tax credit and have no Louisiana income tax liabilities.
 Can I transfer the credit?

-Q. I've earned this tax credit and I cannot find anyone to transfer this credit to in Louisiana.
+Q. I've earned this tax credit and have no Louisiana income tax liability.
 What do I do?

 Q. Must a certain percentage of crew be Louisiana residents?